Smokey Yunick: Awards

-He was inducted in the International Motorsports Hall of Fame in 1990 (inaugural year) and the Motorsports Hall of Fame of America in 2000.
+He was inducted into the International Motorsports Hall of Fame in 1990 (inaugural year) and the Motorsports Hall of Fame of America In 2000.
 Yunick is a member of over 30 Halls of Fame across the United States and the rest of the world.
-Some of his items, including hats, pipes, boots, engines, etc. are on display (loan from family most of them) at museums from race tracks to the Smithsonian (history of racing).
+Some of his items, including hats, pipes, boots, engines, etc., are on display (loaned from family, most of them) at museums, from racetracks to the Smithsonian (history of racing).

 Smokey was the NASCAR Mechanic of the Year twice.

 Patents

 Yunick is the inventor of at least nine US patents.

 Author

-His column "Say, Smokey" was a staple of Popular Science magazine in the 1960s and 1970s; it consisted of his responses to letters sent to him by readers regarding mechanical conditions affecting their cars and technical questions about how automotive performance could be improved and also about particularly tricky automotive issues.
+Yunick's column "Say, Smokey" was a staple of Popular Science magazine in the 1960s and 1970s; it consisted of his responses to letters sent to him by readers regarding mechanical conditions affecting their cars and technical questions about how automotive performance could be improved and also about particularly tricky automotive issues.
 He also wrote for Circle Track magazine and published his autobiography Best Damn Garage in Town...The World According to Smokey in July 2001.
-The audiobook version, Sex Lies and SuperSpeedways volume 1 was narrated by a longtime friend John DeLorean.
+The audiobook version, Sex Lies and Superspeedways: Volume 1, was narrated by a longtime friend John DeLorean.

 In 1984, Yunick published Smokey's Power Secrets (ISBN 0931472067).